-Whether you enjoy cooking or not, getting anything done in the kitchen is easier with these quick tips on kitchen organization.
+Getting anything done in the kitchen is easier with these quick tips on kitchen organization.

 It makes no sense to have cooking utensils in a cupboard on the other side of the kitchen when you actually need access to them while standing at the stove.
 Likewise, drinking glasses stored near the sink are easier to use and put away after washing.

-2. Group things by function
+2. Group Items by Function

 Why search in one cupboard for flour, another for baking soda, and a third for sugar just to make a quick batch of cookies?
 If you bake often, you know these ingredients are typically used together so store them together.

 Try this: List the top 3 meals or snacks you prepare most often in your kitchen.
 Are there items you can group together so making them is more convenient?

-4. Respect the triangle
+4. Respect the Triangle

 The kitchen triangle is an imaginary concept which recognizes that most cooking tasks are done between the refrigerator, sink, and cooktop.
 Storing things between the proper points on the triangle makes cooking easier.